A Father's Love (The Only Way He Knew How): Sales

+Covington's original version of the song sold 31,000 downloads in the United States.

 High Valley version

 Canadian country music group High Valley covered the song on their 2010 self-titled album.
 Their version was released as the album's third single on January 24, 2011, and debuted at number 98 on the Canadian Hot 100 for the week of April 16, 2011.